 The Salvation Army initiated work in Russia in 1910.
 After the Feburary 1917 revolution the work flourished, Russia became a distinct command and reinforcements arrived from Sweden.
 However, as result of the October revolution they had to be withdrawn at the end of 1918, leaving 40 Russian and Finnish officers to continue the work under extreme hardship until the Army was finally proscribed in 1923.
 Salvation Army activities were officially recommenced in Eastern Europe in July 1991, with the arrival of Lieut-Colonels John and Bjørg Bjartveit from Norway, beginning in Leningrad (St. Petersburg).
 The present cover commemorates the new beginning.
 Limited edition (250 ex).
 Source: https://www.thesalvationarmy.ru/about/history

 This Ben Kraft FDC was just discovered on Ebay.
-Ben Kraft was a cachetmaker who made handpainted US FDCs in the 1950s & 1960s and he often had a humorous touch to his paintings.
+Ben Kraft is known for making handpainted add-ons on US FDCs.
+His covers spans from 1940 – 1980s and he often had a humorous touch to his paintings.
 Some of them are still possible to obtain for affordable prices, others are quite rare and expensive.
-I was certain that he must have made a design for the Salvation Army issue in 1965, and it was very satisfactory to finally find it.
-The picture is Mickey Mouse as Santa Claus with a Salvation Army Christmas kettle, an illustration that actually has been seen also on a later Grenada 1983 FDC.
-The cover is unlisted in the SA FDC catalogue and is likely very rare!!
+The SA cover is quite rare and has a picture of Mickey Mouse as Santa Claus with a Salvation Army Christmas kettle, an illustration that actually has been seen also on a later Grenada 1983 FDC.
+The cover is unlisted in the SA FDC catalogue.

 The first country to release stamps to commemorate the Salvation Army’s work was the Netherlands Indies (or Dutch East Indies), renamed Indonesia in 1948.
 The work started in 1894.
 Like in many other countries there was fierce opposition to the work.
 Seven years later a disastrous flood led to the government handling over the management of a Beggars’ Colony to the SA, where the natives were taught to earn a living.
 A set of four charity stamps was issued in 1932 to commemorate the event.
 There was an add-on on the postal value to support the SA in their work.
 Only plain FDCs are known from this issue.
 (Source: Ken Daws.
 The world of SA stamps, 1996).